-- 5. No Interest on Capital Contributions.
-No interest will be paid on capital contributions. - 6.
+- 1. Units.
+A Member's Membership Interest will be represented by Units.
+Company shall issue one million (1,000,000) Membership Units. - 2.
+Members' Initial Capital Contribution.
+The Members shall contribute to the Company as their Initial Capital Contribution such amount as is set forth on Schedule A attached hereto, and shall receive therefore the number of Units indicated on Schedule A. - 3.
+Additional Contributions.
+In addition to the Initial Capital Contribution, the Member may, but shall not be obligated to, make additional Capital Contributions from time to time, in its discretion. - 4.
+No Interest on Capital Contributions.
+No interest will be paid on capital contributions. - 5.
 Capital Accounts.
 A separate Capital Account will be maintained for each Member, as follows: - (a) Increase in Capital Account.
-Each Member's Capital Account will be increased by: - (i) the amount of money contributed by such Member to the Company; - (ii) the fair market value of property contributed by such Member to the Company (net of liabilities secured by such property that the Company is considered to assume or take subject to under the provisions of Code Section 752); - (iii) allocations to such Member of Net Profits; - (iv) any items in the nature of income and gain which are specially allocated to the Member pursuant to paragraphs (a), (b), (c), (d) and/or (e) of Article VI, Section 7 hereof; and - (v) allocations to such Member of income described in Code Section 705(a)(1)(B). - (b) Decrease in Capital Account.
-Each Member's Capital Account will be decreased by: - (i) the amount of money distributed to such Member by the Company; - (ii) the fair market value of property distributed to such Member by the Company (net of liabilities secured by such property that such Member is considered to assume or take subject to under the provisions of Code Section 752); - (iii) allocations to such Member of expenditures described in Code Section 705(a)(2)(B); - (iv) any items in the nature of deduction and loss that are specially allocated to the Member pursuant to paragraphs (a), (b), (c), (d) and/or (e) of Article VI, Section 7 hereof; and - (v) allocations to the account of such Member of Net Losses. - (c) Sale or Transfer of Membership Interest or Economic Interest.
-In the event of a permitted sale or exchange of a Membership Interest or an Economic Interest in the Company, the Capital Account of the transferor shall become the Capital Account of the transferee to the extent it relates to the transferred Membership Interest or Economic Interest in accordance with Section 1.704-1(b)(2)(iv) of the Treasury Regulations.
+Each Member's Capital Account will be increased by: - (i) the amount of money contributed by such Member to the Company; - (ii) the fair market value of property contributed by such Member to the Company (net of liabilities secured by such property that the Company is considered to assume or take subject to under the provisions of Code Section 752); - (iii) allocations to such Member of Net Profits; - (iv) any items in the nature of income and gain which are specially allocated to the Member pursuant to paragraphs (a), (b), (c), (d) and/or (e) of Article VI.
+Section 7 hereof; and - (v) allocations to such Member of income described in Code Section 705(a)(1)(B). - (b) Decrease in Capital Account.
+Each Member's Capital Account will be decreased by: - (i) the amount of money distributed to such Member by the Company; - (ii) the fair market value of property distributed to such Member by the Company (net of liabilities secured by such property that such Member is considered to assume or take subject to under the provisions of Code Section 752);

-- (d) Liquidation of Company.
+- (iii) allocations to such Member of expenditures described in Code Section 705(a)(2)(B); - (iv) any items in the nature of deduction and loss that are specially allocated to the Member pursuant to paragraphs (a), (b), (c), (d) and/or (e) of Article VI, Section 7 hereof; and - (v) allocations to the account of such Member of Net Losses. - (c) Sale or Transfer of Membership Interest or Economic Interest.
+In the event of a permitted sale or exchange of a Membership Interest or an Economic Interest in the Company, the Capital Account of the transferor shall become the Capital Account of the transferee to the extent it relates to the transferred Membership Interest or Economic Interest in accordance with Section 1.704-1(b)(2)(iv) of the Treasury Regulations. - (d) Liquidation of Company.
 Upon liquidation of the Company (or any Member's Membership Interest), liquidating distributions will be made in accordance with the positive Capital Account balances of the Members, as determined after taking into account all Capital Account adjustments for the Company's taxable year during which the liquidation occurs.
 Liquidation proceeds will be paid in accordance with Article XIII, Section 3(B) hereof.
 The Company may offset damages for breach of this Operating Agreement by a Member whose interest is liquidated (either upon the withdrawal of the Member or the liquidation of the Company) against the amount otherwise distributable to such Member. - (e) Deficit Balance.
 Except as otherwise required in the Massachusetts Act (and subject to Sections 4 and 5 of Article VI hereof), no Member shall have any liability to restore all or any portion of a deficit balance in such Member's Capital Account.

-7. Withdrawal or Reduction of Members' Contributions to Capital.
+6. Withdrawal or Reduction of Members' Contributions to Capital.